List of 30 Rock characters: Astronaut Mike Dexter

 Liz ends her idolization of the fictional astronaut after learning of her mother's premarital relationship with Buzz Aldrin (recreated in Liz's fantasy flashback by Fey and Anderson) and discussing the matter with present-day Aldrin in "The Moms".

-Appears In: "Dealbreakers Talk Show#0001", "Don Geiss, America and Hope", "Emanuelle Goes to Dinosaur Land".
+Appears in: "Dealbreakers Talk Show#0001", "Don Geiss, America and Hope", "Emanuelle Goes to Dinosaur Land".

 Carol Burnett

 Carol Burnett (Matt Damon) is an airline pilot who begins a relationship with Liz in the season four finale.
 With an identical name to the television comic legend, he is Liz's second consecutive boyfriend with the same name as a celebrity (after Wesley Snipes).
 Their first date takes place after he learns that Liz is the head writer of TGS with Tracy Jordan, and she finds out that Carol is an enthusiastic fan of the show, often showing episodes on his flights.
-Liz enjoys their relationship at first because his frequent absences for work gives her freedom.
+Liz enjoys their relationship at first because his frequent absences for work gives her freedom, people treat her much more kindly due to her dating someone as good looking as Matt Damon, and she and Carol have similar (though never outlined) ideas on how to peacefully end the Israeli-Arab conflict.
 Carol, however, is eager to settle down and pursue a more normal relationship, since every relationship he has had as an airline pilot were intermittent affairs due to his constant travel for work.

 Initially, Liz believes their similar personalities make them soul mates after they repeatedly share the same responses to games of "Would you rather".
-However they eventually realize that they are too similar, and in "Double-Edged Sword", their equally controlling personalities come to a head after a heated argument while being stuck for hours on the runway on a plane piloted by Carol.
+However, they eventually realize that they are too similar, and in "Double-Edged Sword", their equally controlling personalities come to a head after a heated argument while being stuck for hours on the runway on a plane piloted by Carol.

-Appears In: "I Do Do", "The Fabian Strategy", "Live Show", "Double-Edged Sword".
+Appears in: "I Do Do", "The Fabian Strategy", "Live Show", "Double-Edged Sword".